Katie10sfeldt/githubTest/javascript.md

 ## Day 7 - JavaScript Variables

+These following notes can be done in developer tools.

 - We define variables with the key word `var`
 - you then choose a name for the variable, but the name cannot start with a number.
 It is then ended with a semicolon: ex. `var myVariable;`
 - to then set the variable equal to something, type ex. `myVariable = 10;`